vwt-digital/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | Yes
 **Accepted Values** | String
 **Usage Notes** | This should include information regarding access or restrictions based on privacy, security, or other policies.
 This should also serve as an explanation for the selected “accessLevel”.
-**Example** | `{"rights":"This dataset contains Personally Identifiable Information and access is therefore restricted."}`
+**Example** | `{"rights": "This dataset contains Personally Identifiable Information and access is therefore restricted."}`

 {: .table .table-striped #spatial}